| Title: | A Fully Featured Logging Framework |

 AppenderMemory$set_should_flush(x)

-with the single argument event
+xA function with the single argument event.
+Setting x to

-is a shortcut for function(event) FALSE
+NULL is a shortcut for function(event) FALSE.
+See active bindings.

 set_flush_on_exit()